-The p articipant direction opportunities are available to persons in the following other living arrangements Specif y these living arrangements: Appendix E: Participant Direction of Services E-1 : Overview (3 of 13) d.
-Election of Participant Direction.
-Election of participant direction is subject to the following policy (select one): , Waiver is designed to support only individuals who want to direct their services. • The waiver is designed to afford every participant (or the participant's representative) the opportunity to elect to direct waiver services.
-Alternate service delivery methods are available for participants who lecide not to direct their services. a The waiver is designed to offer participants (or their representatives) the opportunity to direct some or all of their services, subject to the following criteria specified by the state.
-Alternate service delivery nethods are available for participants who decide not to direct their services or do not meet the criteria.
-Specif y the criteria A 1o ID . : Doutisin out Direction of Souriess e.
+The participant direction of opportunities are available to persons in the following other living arrangements Specify these living arrange ments: Appendix E: Participant Dire ection of Services E-1: Overview (3 of 13) d.
+Election of Participant Direction on.
+Election of participant direction is subject to the following policy (select one): Waiver is designed to support only individuals who want to direct their services. ed to afford every participant (or the participant's representative) the opportunity to services.
+Alternate service delivery methods are available for participants who heir services. all of their services, so ed to offer participants (or their representatives) the opportunity to direct some or ubject to the following criteria specified by the state.
+Alternate service delivery e for participants who decide not to direct their services or do not meet the criteria.
+Specify the criteria Annendiy E. Particinant Dire ection of Services e.
 Information Furnished to Participant.
 Specify: (a) the information about participant direction opportunities (e.g., the benefits of participant direction, participant responsibilities, and potential liabilities) that is provided to the participant (or the participant's representative) to inform decision-making concerning the election of participant direction; (b) the entity or entities responsible for furnishing this information; and, (c) how and when this information is provided on a timely basis.